History of the Jews in Portugal: World War II

 Despite Salazar's strict policy, efforts to provide entry visas into Portugal to Jews via rescue operations continued.
 The number of refugees that has escaped through Portugal during the war has estimates that range from one hundred thousand to one million, an impressive number considering the size of the country's population at that time (circa 6 million).
 "In 1940 Lisbon, happiness was staged so that God could believe it still existed," wrote the French writer Antoine de Saint-Exupéry.
-The Portuguese capital became a symbol of hope for many refugees.
-Even Ilsa and Rick, the star-crossed lovers in the film Casablanca, sought a ticket to that "great embarkation point."
-Thousands had flooded the city, trying to obtain the documents necessary to escape to the United States or Palestine.
-Not all found their way.